smileyface12349/a-level-timetabling/README.md

 ## License

-This code is provided without a license.
-You are not allowed to use, modify or distribute this code without prior approval.

-If you would like to use any of this code or take this project further, please get in touch.
+This code is now provided under the MIT license!
+Do what you want with it.
+If you end up using any of this code or taking this project further, I'd love to hear about it (but you have no legal obligation to do so).